HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Add Remark to Gaps in Care Report
 {:.no_toc}

-{: .stu-note}
   We are actively seeking input on [remark codes](CodeSystem-deqm-care-gap-remark.html), the [remark value set](ValueSet-care-gap-remark.html), and the remark workflow.
+  {:.stu-note}

 When considering a Gaps in Care Report, providers may communicate additional information about a reported care gap using the [Care Gap Remark](StructureDefinition-deqm-careGapRemark.html) extension.
 Remarks may be used to document actions taken, provide supporting context or indicate reasons a gap remains open.
 It is important to note that a gap cannot be closed based on a care gap remark alone, a gap is closed only when the supporting data is provided.
 Common concepts for Care Gap Remarks are included in the [Care Gap Remark Value Set](ValueSet-care-gap-remark.html).
-If a remark is added to a Gaps in Care Report, the Care Gap Remark extension may be added to the MeasureReport using a [PATCH](https://www.hl7.org/fhir/http.html#patch) request, or an updated MeasureReport containing the extension may be submitted using a POST interaction.
+If a remark is added to a Gaps in Care Report, the Care Gap Remark extension may be added to the MeasureReport on the `MeasureReport.group` element to which it applies, using a [PATCH](https://www.hl7.org/fhir/http.html#patch) request, or an updated MeasureReport containing the extension may be submitted using a POST interaction.

 A ([DEQM Parameters Care Gap Remark Patch Profile](StructureDefinition-deqm-caregapremarkpatchparameters.html)) is defined to specify the required structures to send the remark using a PATCH request.